MinionMax/project-initiator/DOCS/WINDOC.md

 ```
 C:\users\%USERNAME%\project-initiator\windows\create.bat
 ```
-do the same with the "remove command" also check out this [important note](https://github.com/MinionMax/project-initiator#important-note)
+do the same with the "remove", and the "edit" command. also check out this [important note](https://github.com/MinionMax/project-initiator#important-note)

 ## usage